venk120soft/Javasript-learnings/README.md

 Javascript is single threaded it means it will run one task at a time as it has only one **Callstack**.
 Javascript run time environment have follwing blocks
 - Memory Heap
 - Call stack
-- Web Api's(such as setTimeout and all other async operations)
+- Web Api's(such as setTimeout and all other async operations mainly available in Web Browser Window object)
 - Callback Queue
-- Promise Queue / Job Queue --> This is high priorit than the callback queue which is introduced in ES6
+- Promise Queue / Job Queue --> This is high priority than the callback queue which is introduced in ES6
-- Event loop
+- Event loop - Will always be sync with Callstack and Callbackqueue. as soon as CallStack done with synchrnous operations it will push callback queue jobs into Callstack
 Javascript first allocate the memory for all the variables and functions in Memory Heap and in while code execution all synchornous operations are getting exectuted first by pushing into call stack and execute them in sequesnce

 ```